mdhcodes/nature-walk/README.md

-Site architecture and planning are included in the ui_ux folder.
+Site architecture, UI/UX design, data flow, and project management are included in the planning folder.